Revealed Recordings: History

 The label was established on 11 April 2010 by electronic music producer and DJ Hardwell.
 Revealed mainly focuses on big room house, dance-pop, and electro house.

 The label has had some success, including "Apollo" by Hardwell featuring Amba Shepherd, which peaked on No. 26 of the Dutch Top 40; Hardwell's 2014 single "Dare You" was also successful, entering the UK Singles Chart at No. 18.
-"Dare You" has also been used on adverts for television programs such as Strictly Come Dancing.
+"Dare You" has also been used on adverts for television programs such as Strictly Come Dancing..
+"Cell" by Julian Calor is frequently used in Ultra Music Festival livestream broadcasts.
+"Radical" by Dyro & Dannic featured in the soundtrack for Just Dance 2017.
+The festival mix of Kaaze & Maddix's "People Are Strange" was also used in the trailer for the film Hubie Halloween.

-In 2015 Revealed launched a radio show called Revealed Radio, hosted by a different artist from the label each week, starting with Hardwell.
+In 2015, Revealed launched a radio show called Revealed Radio, hosted by a different artist from the label each week, starting with Hardwell.
 The label has over 200 track releases.

 In 2016, Revealed released an a cappella pack to celebrate six years of their establishment.

 In 2018, Revealed announced that there will be a new sublabel of Revealed, titled Gemstone Records.
 The label will focus on the pop side of electronic music.

-In 2019 it was announced that Revealed would host a stage at Ultra Music Festival in 2020 on the UMF Radio stage, celebrating Revealed's 10 year anniversary.
+In 2019, it was announced that Revealed would host a stage at Ultra Music Festival in 2020 on the UMF Radio stage, celebrating Revealed's 10 year anniversary.

+In 2020, Revealed celebrated their 10-year anniversary with a 360° livestream event at the De Koepelkerk in Amsterdam.
+The livestream featured DJ performances from Revealed artists; Tim Hox, Dastic, Dannic, Maddix, Mike Williams, Olly James, Sick Individuals, Kaaze, Bassjackers, Dr Phunk, Blasterjaxx, and Tony Junior.

+In 2024, Revealed reached the milestone of 1,000 releases, with the 1,000th being "Move", a collaboration between Hardwell and Kaaze.
+In an interview with EDM.com, Hardwell explained the creation of the 1,000th release as, "The moment we nailed that melody, we both felt this track was going to be something special.
+The timing of the 1,000th release and "Move" being finished felt like the perfect synergy for having Kaaze join me in celebrating this key moment."